 4. Pour in cider vinegar and brown sugar.

-5. When it starts to boil, put in the dried and pickled fruits, then the shallots, chillies and garlic.
+5. When it starts to boil, put in the dried and pickled fruits,

 6. Let the liquid boil off for a while then put in the seeds.